 If you have leukaemia, your body makes some abnormal blood cells.
 These leukaemia cells behave differently from healthy blood cells.
 There are different types of leukaemia.

-This information is about acute lymphoblastic leukaemia (ALL).
-It is sometimes called acute lymphocytic leukaemia.
+This information is about acute myeloid leukaemia (AML).
 Acute means that it develops quickly and needs to be treated straight away.

-To help you understand ALL and its treatment, it is useful to know how blood cells are made and what they do (see pages 7 to 9).
+To help you understand AML and its treatment, it is useful to know how blood cells are made and what they do (see pages 7 to 9).
+The blood Blood is made up of blood cells, which move around the body in a liquid called plasma.

-The blood

-Blood is made up of blood cells, which move around the body in a liquid called plasma.

 Blood cells are made in the bone marrow.
-This is a spongy material found inside the bones.
+This is a spongy material found inside our bones.
 Some bones, such as the pelvis and backbone (spine), contain a type of bone marrow that makes blood cells.

 Normally, your bone marrow makes millions of new blood cells every day to replace ones that are old or damaged.
 This keeps the numbers of each type of blood cell at the right level so your body can work properly.
 Every blood cell grows from a stem cell in the bone marrow.
-There are 2 types of blood stem cell:

-- lymphoid stem cells, which make a type of white blood cell called lymphocytes - myeloid stem cells, which make red blood cells, platelets and all other types of white blood cell.
+There are 2 types of blood stem cell: - · lymphoid stem cells, which make a type of white blood cell called lymphocytes - myeloid stem cells, which make red blood cells, platelets and all other types of white blood cell.
+AML affects myeloid stem cells.